DougTrajano/docker-compose-examples/minio-sts/README.md

    - Fill in the **Key** field with "policy" and **Value** field with "readwrite".
    - Click on **Add** and then **Save**.

-Right now, you should be able to login to MinIO using the policies that yo created in Keycloak.
+Right now, you should be able to log in to MinIO using the policies that you created in Keycloak.

-There's a lot of more configuration that you can do.
+There's a lot more configuration that you can do.
 Please refer to the [related links](#related-links) for more information.

 ## Known issues

-- As Keycloak takes a long time to start up, you may need to restart the Minio's container after Keycloak is ready.
+- As Keycloak takes a long time to start up, you may need to restart the MinIO container after Keycloak is ready.

 ## Related Links